 1.Give Your Kids a Day

-Each July, each child in my family gets a day of the week.
+Each July, each child in my family gets assigned a day of the week.
 This day is their day.

 There are plenty of benefits to assigning a day to each of your kids.
 One of those benefits is it keeps spending special time with that child in your mind.